A richer, healthier, more fulfilling life

 On-site parking is also available for campervans, caravans and boats (plus a wash-down pad for cleaning), so you can head out on adventures whenever you choose and return home to paradise when you’re ready.

-Your Occupation Right Agreement gives you the right to live in your chosen home for your lifetime, and also to enjoy the services and facilities offered at the village in accordance with the terms and conditions of the Occupation Right Agreement.
+Your Occupation Right Agreement gives you the right to live in your chosen home and also to enjoy the services and facilities offered at the village in accordance with the terms and conditions of the Occupation Right Agreement.
 To obtain this occupation right, the resident will agree to pay: a refundable entry payment; and a facilities fee contribution payable on the termination of the Occupational Right Agreement.

 Your interests are protected by a Memorandum of Encumbrance, which is registered over the title of the village property and held in the name of the Statutory Supervisor.
 The Memorandum of Encumbrance is like a first mortgage over the land and acts as security to ensure performance of the village’s responsibilities.